 SmartSCADA is a software automation solution to provide real-time control and data acquisition for utility operations that includes: no limits for status points, control points, analog points, or communication lines.
-SmartSCADA software includes SCADA Explorer database editing application and a graphical user interface.
+SmartSCADA software includes STC Explorer database editing application and a graphical user interface.

 Base SmartSCADA Includes:

 - Alarms and operational events are continuously synchronized in real-time to the standby host server, in the case of a dual-redundant system configuration.

 - The Survalent system is able to handle a minimum of 100 alarms or events per second per operator consoles regardless of the other workload.

 - The Survalent system provides ten (10) alarm priority levels.·Alarms with priority zero - the lowest, are considered to be pre-acknowledged.
 Such alarms neither sound any audio alarm signals nor cause points to flash on the display.

 - For each analog point, the user is able to define three sets of nested upper and lower alarm limits, with a separate deadband for each limit.
 In addition, analog points are able to generate an alarm when a rate of change is exceeded, either in the increasing or decreasing direction, or both.
 Each alarm limit can support a separate alarm priority.

 - The Survalent system provides the operator with a visible "telemetry failure" indication when the value of any displayed point is not currently being updated by the system because of an RTU or communication line failure.
 Any points that are calculated using, as inputs, the values of other telemetry failed points, are also marked telemetry failed.